gnieh/fs2-data/documentation/docs/xml/libraries.md

 module: xml
 ---

-Bindings to new Scala XML DOM librariy can be added by implementing the `Builder` and `Eventifier` traites. `fs2-data` provides some of them out of the box.
+Bindings to new Scala XML DOM librariy can be added by implementing the `DocumentBuilder` and `DocumentEventifier` traites. `fs2-data` provides some of them out of the box.

 This page covers the following libraries:
 * Contents